Giving Birth in Japan in 1981: Barbara’s Story

 Have always been glad it was my second child, as the first was hard enough while I was living in my own country!
 (The one born in Japan, as it turned out, was the most normal of all my deliveries as it was the only one with whom I didn’t have back labor.)

-I came to your website to see if things have changed in the past 40+ years.
+I came to this website, Tiny Tot In Tokyo, to see if things have changed in the past 40+ years.
 Back then, it didn’t seem too common for mothers to have childbirth education to help them deal with labor, and it was certainly treated as highly unusual for my husband to say he wanted to be there, too.
 It looks as if things have changed and I’m glad to hear it.

-We heard that there were in fact some childbirth prep classes available, but according to the younger of the two doctors in attendance, who spoke English, it was unusual for the husband to request to be at the delivery – also that it was normal to schedule deliveries during the week (by inducing labor) if possible, as it was more expensive to give birth on weekends or holidays, AND that pain relief medication was not too common.
+We heard that there were in fact some childbirth prep classes available, but according to the younger of the two doctors in attendance, who spoke English, it was unusual for the husband to request to be at the delivery.
+It was also normal to schedule deliveries during the week (by inducing labor) if possible, as it was more expensive to give birth on weekends or holidays, AND pain relief medication was not too common.

 I could just imagine being in a protracted induced labor with no pain relief so I opted out of choosing my delivery date based on what day of the week it was.
 We were still covered by our Ontario health insurance at the time, so I didn’t have to worry about the cost at any rate.